jfrog/log4j-tools/env_verify/jfrog_cli_plugin/README.md

-# env_verify
+# env-verify

 ## About this plugin
 This plugin verifies if the Java environment and command line options of your log4j-enabled Java application, allow for the exploitation of CVE-2021-44228

 Run this plugin in an environment that is identical to the product application environment.

 For example, if the original production application is invoked from a bash script like so: